stnolting/neo430/README.md

 the NEO430 processor.
 Application program generation works by executing a single "make" command.
 Jump to the "Let’s Get It Started" chapter in the NEO430 documentary, which provides a lot of guides and tutorials to make your first NEO430 setup run: [![NEO430 Datasheet](https://raw.githubusercontent.com/stnolting/neo430/master/doc/figures/PDF_32.png) NEO430 Datasheet](https://raw.githubusercontent.com/stnolting/neo430/master/doc/NEO430.pdf "NEO430 Datasheet from GitHub")

+**Want to go further?
+Check out the big brother of the NEO430: The RISC-V powered 32-bit [NEORV32](https://github.com/stnolting/neorv32).**